 Level & Quality of Care

 Assisted Living centers like Sandyside Senior Living in White Lake, MI house full-time residents that require an extra level of care.
 The staff at assisted living facilities will likely include skilled nurses, MD’s, and nutritionists, as well as several senior therapists.
 Furthermore, some assisted living facilities offer Memory care, a specialized care for sufferers of Alzheimer’s and dementia.
-Learn about benefits of memory care at: sandysideseniorliving.com/top-5-reasons-to-choose-memory-care-for-dementia-patients/
+Learn about benefits and costs of memory care at sandysideseniorliving.com/how-much-is-a-memory-care-facility/

 Retirement Homes do not typically offer any type of advanced care.
 They are not recommended for seniors requiring daily therapy or round-the-clock supervision.
 They may however provide basic healthcare services.
 This could include nurse visits, limited on-site medical facilities, and access to physical occupational therapy.
 Think of retirement homes as independent living communities for active, healthy seniors.